 It looked to be about 6ft tall if it stood upright but it was hunched and angular.
 It was wearing hooded coat with long sleeves and the fabric was crusted with frost and ice.
 It reached out an arm towards Sue.
 Long black bones where fleshy fingers should be.

 Sue was too tired to fight it off or even to keep her eyes open long enough to get a good look at the figure.
 She imagined that the dark figure beside her was pure white light and not a figure at all but a sphere.
 The charcoal black fingers were so cold they burned Sue’s hand but she was so cold herself she didn’t feel it.
 As the figure held her hand it starting breathing deeply and with every breath it drew Sue felt herself getting colder and colder.

 Whatever face was under the hood started to glow pale blue and the angular body shape started to crack back into place.
 It sounded painful but the figure let out a sound of relief Ahhhhhhhh!

 Sue’s skin had grown paler and there was frost on her eyebrows and hair.
 Her once mousey brown hair with flecks of grey had now turned pure white.MmmmmmmmmmThe figure let go of Sue’s hand.
 She was dead.
-It stood up infront of her and stretched.
+It stood up in front of her and stretched.
 Sue’s heat and life had given the figure all she could and it would be enough to keep it alive until the next snowfall on Christmas Eve.

+It’s been a long time since I last stood in a room of the living and I’ve been so hungry.
 With its now human like fingers it undid the buttons on Sue’s shirt and spread it open. reached out and put a finger on her chest.
 His long ice fingernails, sharp as a knife cut into her skin and signed its name right above her heart.